 The Best Coffee Roasters in Toronto

-Here are the best coffee roasters in Toronto, as voted by readers of this site.
+Here are the best coffee roasters in Toronto.

 More than a decade since their start as the microroastery team behind Te Aro, Andy and Jessie Wilkin have expanded into an eight-store company, rebranding as Pilot in 2013.
 Blends and single-origin beans are roasted at Pilot's Wagstaff headquarters, where you’ll find their direct-trade coffee in whole beans, ground, or instant.

 After roasting beans for more than two decades, this brand finally settled down with its own flagship location on Roncesvalles in 2015.
 Beans from global partner farms are brewed in a renewable energy facility in Oakville.
 They sell whole beans, compostable pods, and fraction packs in one-pot portions.